-Appointments may be made by calling at the centre or by telephoning extension 5425, 5426 or 5427 during the above hours.
+Appointments may be made by calling at the centre or by telephoning 697 5425, 697 5426 or 697 5427 during the above hours

 The Family Planning Association of NSW conducts clinics at the Student Health Unit and at the adjacent Prince of Wales Hospital which are available for both staff and students.
-Appointments may be made for the Student Health Unit clinic by telephoning 5882833 or for the Prince of Wales Hospital clinics by telephoning 399 0111.
+Appointments may be made for the Student Health Unit clinic by telephoning 588 2833 or for the Prince of Wales Hospital clinics by telephoning 399 0111.